vindar/tgx/docs/intro_api_3D.md

 \ref tgx::Mesh3Dv2 is the preferred format for new static models.
 It stores compact 16-bit meshlet payloads, material records, optional textures and precomputed meshlet visibility data.
 Compared with legacy \ref tgx::Mesh3D, it usually reduces memory traffic and can discard invisible meshlets before decoding their triangles.

+At a high level, a `Mesh3Dv2` model contains:

+- one material table: colors, lighting strengths and optional texture pointers;
+- one meshlet table: small local groups of triangles, each attached to one material;
+- one compact payload: quantized vertices, normals, UVs and triangle chains for the meshlets;
+- visibility information used to skip meshlets that cannot contribute to the current view.

+This organization is friendlier to MCU caches than a large global index soup.
+A meshlet that is not visible can be discarded before its local payload is decoded, and a visible meshlet works mostly on a small local set of data.

 Legacy \ref tgx::Mesh3D is still supported for existing projects.
 It stores global arrays of vertices, normals, texture coordinates and chained triangle strips.
 Existing sketches do not need to be converted, but new examples and